-We have entered into employment agreements with all of our named executive officers.
+We have entered into employment agreements with our named executive officers.
 Under the employment agreements, if the employee separates from service (a) due to termination by us for a reason other than (x) Cause (as defined in the employment agreement), (y) the employee becoming Disabled (as defined in the employment agreement) or (z) the employee's death, or (b) due to resignation by the employee on account of Good Reason (as defined in the employment agreement) (each, an "Involuntary Termination") under either of the following circumstances, the employee will be entitled to their salary and other benefits accrued through the separation date and, subject to the employee executing a release and general waiver of claims in favor of Local Bounti and adhering to the applicable restrictive covenants (other than with respect to accrued benefits), the employee will be entitled to the following respective additional severance benefits:

-- If the Involuntary Termination occurs at any time other than at or during the 12-month period immediately following a Change in Control (as defined in the 2021 Plan), (a) continuing salary payments for a period of six months (nine months in the case of Ms. Fabrega and 12 months in the case of Mr. Hurlbert while he was a Co-Chief Executive Officer before June 2023), (b) COBRA reimbursement payments for a period of six months (nine months in the case of Ms. Fabrega and 12 months in the case of Mr. Hurlbert while he was a Co-Chief Executive Officer before June 2023), (b) COBRA reimbursement payments for a period of six months (nine months in the case of Ms. Fabrega and 12 months in the case of Mr. Hurlbert while he was a Co-Chief Executive Officer before June 2023), and (c) if the employee's termination date is at least 12 months following the employee's start date with Local Bounti, all of the employee's unvested and outstanding equity awards that would have become vested had employee remained in Local Bounti's employ for the 12-month period following the employee's termination of employment will immediately vest and become exercisable as of the date of the employee's termination. - If the Involuntary Termination occurs during the 12-month period immediately following a Change in Control, then in lieu of the above, (a) a lump sum severance payment equal to 1.5 (2.0 in the case of a Chief Executive Officer) times the employee's base salary, (b) COBRA reimbursement payments for a period of 18 months (24 months in the case of Mr. Hurlbert while he was a Co-Chief Executive Officer before June 2023), and (c) if the employee's termination date is at least 12 months following the employee's start date with Local Bounti, all of the employee's unvested and outstanding equity awards will immediately vest and become exercisable as of the date of the employee's termination.
+- If the Involuntary Termination occurs at any time other than at or during the 12-month period immediately following a Change in Control (as defined in our 2021 Equity Incentive Plan), (a) continuing salary payments for a period of six months, (b) COBRA reimbursement payments for a period of six months, and (c) if the employee's termination date is at least 12 months following the employee's start date with Local Bounti, all of the employee's unvested and outstanding equity awards that would have become vested had employee remained in Local Bounti's employ for the 12-month period following the employee's termination of employment will immediately vest and become exercisable as of the date of the employee's termination. - If the Involuntary Termination occurs during the 12-month period immediately following a Change in Control, then in lieu of the above, (a) a lump sum severance payment equal to 1.5 times the employee's base salary, (b) COBRA reimbursement payments for a period of 18 months, and (c) if the employee's termination date is at least 12 months following the employee's start date with Local Bounti, all of the employee's unvested and outstanding equity awards will immediately vest and become exercisable as of the date of the employee's termination.

-The employment arrangements include (1) confidentiality and non-disparagement obligations applicable during the employee's term and following the termination thereof for any reason, (2) a standard intellectual property assignment provision, (3) a non-competition provision applicable during the employee's term and during the one year period following termination for any reason, and (4) a non-solicitation provision applicable during the employee's term and during the one year period following termination for any reason, and (4) a non-solicitation provision applicable during the employee's term and during the one year period following termination for any reason.
+The employment arrangements include (1) confidentiality and non-disparagement obligations applicable during the employee's term and following the termination thereof for any reason, (2) a standard intellectual property assignment provision, (3) a non-competition provision applicable during the employee's term and during the one year period following termination for any reason, and (4) a non-solicitation provision applicable during the employee's term and during the one year period following termination for any reason.